 PowerPoint is very popular presentation software.
 It can be disastrous to lose or delete an important PowerPoint file.
 Fortunately, there are ways to get lost PowerPoint presentations back.
 Read on to see how you can recover your valuable data.

 Ways to Recover Deleted or Unsaved PowerPoint Presentations

 There are multiple ways to recover deleted or lost PowerPoint files.
 Let’s take a look at the various methods you can use to get back deleted or unsaved PowerPoint files.

 The first place to look for any lost files is in the special folders that the Windows and Mac operating systems provide to temporarily store deleted items.

-To recover a PowerPoint file from the Windows Recycle Bin, follow these steps:
+To recover a PowerPoint presentation from the Windows Recycle Bin, follow these steps: